Questions? Ask a Librarian

 Interested in a firsthand look at one of our libraries for yourself, your law office staff, or an organization to which you belong?
 To schedule a tour of WSLL, please contact Tammy Keller, program assistant, at 608-261-7553 or Tammy.Keller@wicourts.gov.
-To schedule a visit to the Milwaukee or Dane County Legal Resource Center, please contact Lynne Gehrke, MLRC Librarian or Lisa Winkler, DCLRC Librarian.
+To schedule a visit to the Milwaukee or Dane County Legal Resource Center, please contact Lynne Gehrke, MLRC Librarian or Bob Lopez, DCLRC Librarian.

 Specialized Wisconsin Materials

-In addition to its extensive collection of standard primary law sources and leading treatises in every practice area, WSLL houses the following specialized Wisconsin law materials.
+In addition to our extensive collection of standard primary law sources and leading treatises in every practice area, WSLL houses several specialized Wisconsin collections.

 WSLL provides public access to briefs and appendices for cases decided by the Wisconsin Supreme Court and Wisconsin Court of Appeals.
 Briefs filed electronically (July 2009 forward) are available through the Wisconsin Supreme Court & Court of Appeals Access (WSCCA) database.
 Briefs for cases from 1992 to the inception of e-filing are available in the UW Law Library's Wisconsin Briefs database.
-Briefs for earlier Wisconsin appellate cases - dating back to the mid-1850's - are available for use in the library, or copies may be requested by contacting the WSLL Reference Desk or submitting an Order a Document request.
-For more information, please visit our Wisconsin Briefs webpage.
+Briefs for earlier Wisconsin appellate cases dating back to 1839 are available in the library.
+Copies may be requested by contacting the WSLL Reference Desk or submitting an Order a Document request.
+For more information, please visit our Wisconsin Briefs page.

 Judicial Council Collection

-If you're researching the history of a Wisconsin Supreme Court Rule or a Wisconsin statute relating to civil or criminal procedure, WSLL's Judicial Council Collection (JCC) will be of interest.
-The JCC contains Council minutes and Council committee documents dating back to the 1950's.
-Detailed information, including a finding aid that lists every committee document we have, is available on our Judicial Council Collection webpage.
+If you're researching the history of a Wisconsin Supreme Court Rule or a Wisconsin statute relating to civil or criminal procedure, WSLL's Judicial Council Collection may be of interest.
+This collection contains Council meeting minutes and committee documents dating back to the 1950s.
+Detailed information, including an index that lists every committee document we have, is available on our Judicial Council Collection page.
 Full text documents are not available online.
-For assistance in doing on-site research or obtaining copies of JCC documents, please contact the WSLL Reference Desk.
+For assistance in doing onsite research or obtaining copies of JCC documents, please contact the Reference Desk.